CLEAR

 Local anesthetic eye drops are applied to both eyes.

-The Laser the produces a small tunnel in the cornea
+The Laser the produces a small tunnel in the cornea.

 The surgeon gently removes the lenticule through a small incision.